dosimont/dosimont.github.io/_posts/2017-04-10-analyzing-alya-input-reading.markdown

 Part parsing the `NODES` section.
 We'll describe more in details than the previous code section.

 Determining if the line parsed contains `NODES`.
 Note the `words` variable, defined in `def_inpout.f90`, which contains the line content.
+_The nodes section is not present in the example file, and the following code description seems to match with the type section as well.
+Need to ask for more information..._

     else if( words(1) == 'NODES' ) then
       !